Wiki Page Content

 Rock Art Inventory

 The Rock Art Inventory is a copy of the recorded data and images for one or more surveys extracted from the DigitalRockArt database.
-The distribution of the Rock Art Inventory to the land manager or owner and recording team is intended to be archival documentation that is independent of the [New window] DigitalRockArt web application.
+The distribution of the Rock Art Inventory to the land manager or owner and recording team is intended to be archival documentation that is independent of the DigitalRockArt web application.

 The survey data and images are formatted into web pages and copied to DVD optical media or USB Flash Memory (Jump Drive).
 Except for printed output, the Rock Art Inventory is always viewed using a browser.